golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 yagna payment fund
 ```
 The first one will initialize the payment driver.
 The second one will top up your account with test GLM tokens.
-You can pay with them only in the test network, where by default your apps are running.
+You can pay with them only in the test network, where your apps are running by default.

 ## Building your first Golem Network App